Why better tax research is crucial to Nigeria’s development

 - Funding tax research: The NTRN has funded four research projects that have been completed so far.
 The results from these were presented at the NTRN conference in Abuja in October 2018.
 One project carried out in Jigawa State revealed that micro-entrepreneurs in the northern part of Nigeria are willing to use an e-filing system to file their returns and pay their taxes.
 This type of research can help improve the work of tax administrators by providing them with useful information about what taxpayers expect and how best to design administrative policies or legislative amendments.

-- The NTRN conference: Over the past two years, the NTRN has organised an annual tax conference in Abuja, which has contributed to relationship-building between relevant stakeholders.
-The 2018 conference saw an increased number of applicants from diverse backgrounds, demonstrating growing interest in the field.
+- The NTRN conference: Over the past three years, the NTRN has organised an annual tax conference in Abuja, which has contributed to relationship-building between relevant stakeholders.
+The 2019 conference saw an increased number of applicants from diverse backgrounds, demonstrating growing interest in the field.
 The conference also provides training on research methods for early career researchers and the staff of revenue authorities.

 - NTRN Library: the NTRN created a new online library, which provides free access to a collection of literature on taxation in Nigeria.
 Organised into a list of nine themes, the library is meant to be of use to both practitioners and researchers.

 - Taxpayer perceptions dataset: the Bill & Melinda Gates Foundation funded a nationwide taxpayer perceptions survey to discover more about the attitudes and perceptions of Nigerians towards tax compliance and fuel subsidies.
 The NESG dataset is a rich source of information, with survey responses from 16,000 individuals and 8,000 small firms from six states, as well as focus group discussions and in-depth interviews.
 All the data is freely available to download via the ICTD website here.